 Dublin Business Innovation Centre (Dublin BIC) is a public-private business support organisation.
 We work with state agencies and private sector investors to support entrepreneurs as they build the next generation of successful Irish businesses.

-For 25 years, Dublin BIC’s business consultants have shared their first hand experience, considerable knowledge, resources and passion to the benefit of many of today’s business leaders.
+For over 25 years, Dublin BIC’s business consultants have shared their first hand experience, considerable knowledge, resources and passion to the benefit of many of today’s business leaders.

 As well as helping to develop investor ready companies and providing access to funding, Dublin BIC advises companies on business planning and development; provides best in market incubation space; and creates platforms for entrepreneurs to develop their skills and networks.